mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 You can perform the following steps to help identify this problem:

-1. Identify points at which response times slow down or the system fails due to lack of resources by performing process monitoring of the production system.
+1. Identify points at which response times slow down or the system fails due to lack of resources, by performing process monitoring of the production system.

-2. Examine the telemetry data captured at these points to determine which operations might be creating and destroying large resource-consuming objects at the point of slow-down.
+2. Examine the telemetry data captured at these points to determine which operations might be creating and destroying resource-consuming objects as the system slows down or fails.

 3. Perform load testing of each of the operations identified by step 3.
 Use a controlled test environment rather than the production system.

-4. Review the source code for the possible operations to identify the points at which broker objects are created and destroyed.
+4. Review the source code for the possible operations and examine the logic behind the the lifecycle of the broker objects being created and destroyed.

 The following sections apply these steps to the sample application described earlier.